 - No candidate will be allowed to enter the Karnataka PGCET exam centre after 10:30 AM/2:30 PM.
 Therefore, candidates must try to reach the centre on time.

-- The name will be written on the OMR answer sheet by the candidate only after the first bell rings.
+- The candidate will write their name on the OMR answer sheet only after the first bell rings.

 - Additionally, candidates are required to shade the relevant spaces in the OMR sheet to add their PGCET number and PGCET subject.

-- Invigilator will not allow the candidates to leave the exam hall before the stipulated time of Karnataka PGCET exam.
+- The invigilator will not allow the candidates to leave the exam hall before the stipulated time of the Karnataka PGCET exam.

 - Candidates must verify the subject printed on the admit card with that on the question paper.
 In case of any discrepancy, candidates must inform the authorities immediately.